All About The Barleyshakes

 Joe Morris is Californian born and it was here he found his lover of Ska and Reggae, which he incorporates into the Barleyshakes songs and tunes with joy and life.
 Joe is he laid back one and can often be seen staring into space when all around him is in chaos.
 Joe or Mr Morris is a devoted and popular Film and TV teacher at Sunshine Beach State High School.

 Belinda Tucker plays flute and whistles in the band and is a new mother of two young girls.
 Belinda has the ability to put on an amazing performance after very little sleep these days.
 Her unbridled positivity and high energy would put the annoyingly happiest Californian to shame.
-Belinda is the only member of the band to live in Brisvegas and not on the Sunshine Coast.
-Belinda is a full time music teacher at Villa Nova College in Brisbane .
+Belinda is one of two members of the band who live in Brisvegas and not on the Sunshine Coast.
+Belinda is a full time music teacher in Brisbane .